-Northern Border Pipeline has not incurred material historical costs associated with the Year 2000 issues.
-Further, TC Pipelines anticipates that Northern Border Pipeline's future costs of implementing the plan will not be material.
-Although TC Pipelines believes Northern Border Pipeline's estimates are reasonable, there can be no assurance, for the reasons stated in the following paragraph, that the actual costs of implementing the plan will not differ materially from the estimated costs or that Northern Border Pipeline will not be adversely affected by Year 2000 issues.
+Northern Border Pipeline has not incurred material historical costs associated with the Year 2000 issues, Further, TC PipeLines anticipates that Northern Border Pipeline's future costs of implementing the plan will not be material.
+Although TC PipeLines believes Northern Border Pipeline's estimates are reasonable, there can be no assurance, for the reasons stated in the following paragraph, that the actual costs of implementing the plan will not differ materially from the estimated costs or that Northern Border Pipeline will not be adversely affected by Year 2000 issues.

-The extent and magnitude of the Year 2000 problem as it may affect Northern Border Pipeline is difficult to predict or quantify for a number of reasons.
+The extent and magnitude of the Year 2000 problem as it may affect Northern Border Pipeline, both before and for some period after January 1, 2000, are difficult to predict or quantify for a number of reasons.
 Among the most important is the potential complexity of locating embedded microprocessors that may be in a great variety of hardware used for process or flow control, environmental, transportation, access, communications and other systems.
-TC Pipelines believes that Northern Border Pipeline will be able to identify and remediate mission-critical systems containing embedded microprocessors.
+TC PipeLines believes that Northern Border Pipeline will be able to identify and remediate mission-critical systems containing embedded microprocessors or will have contingency plans to deal with these systems.
 Other important difficulties relate to the lack of control over and difficulty inventorying, assessing, remediating, verifying and testing outside systems; the complexity of evaluating all software (computer code) internal to Northern Border Pipeline that may not be Year 2000 compatible; and the potential limited availability of certain necessary internal or external resources, including but not limited to trained hardware and software engineers, technicians and other personnel to perform adequate remediation, verification and testing of internal systems or outside systems.
 Year 2000 costs are difficult to estimate accurately because of unanticipated vendor delays, technical difficulties, the impact of tests of outside systems, and similar events.
 There can be no assurance for example that all outside systems will be adequately remediated so that they are Year 2000 ready by January 1, 2000, or by some earlier date, so as not to create a material disruption to business.
 If, despite diligent, prudent efforts under the plan, there are Year 2000-related failures that create substantial disruptions to Northern Border Pipeline's business, the adverse impact could be material.
 Moreover, the estimated costs of pursuing the current course of action do not take into account the costs, if any, that might be incurred as a result of Year 2000-related failures that occur despite implementation of the plan, as it may be modified over time.